Table of Contents

 Activation and signalling of PRR is a multifactorial intricate process resulting in comparable outcomes.
 Due to activation of PRR, proteins undergo conformational changes and intracellular signalling pathways are activated leading to amplification of signals and initiation of innate immune response.
 Signalling complex assembly is dependent on the specific adapter proteins which further engage various signalling components.
 Activation of PAMPs by PRRs takes place.

 Endogenous ligand molecules like ATP and heat shock proteins are known as damage associated molecular patterns (DAMPs).
-PRRs use specific adaptors and different adaptor proteins result in the activation of different signalling pathways. e.g: family transcription factors NFκB (Nuclear Factor kappa B) and IRF (interferon regulatory factor) upregulation; mitogen-activated protein kinases (MAPK) i.e. stress kinase pathways stimulation; and caspase-1 activation.
+PRRs use of specific adaptors and different adaptor proteins results in the activation of different signalling pathways. e.g: family transcription factors NFκB (Nuclear Factor kappa B) and IRF (interferon regulatory factor) upregulation; mitogen-activated protein kinases (MAPK) i.e. stress kinase pathways stimulation; and caspase-1 activation.

 Eventually, the pro-inflammatory cytokines, chemokines and anti-viral proteins are upregulated.

-An inflammasome is basically a high molecular weight complex which leads to activation of inflammatory caspases and cytokines of the interleukin-1 family.
+The inflammasome is basically a multiprotein, high molecular weight complex which leads to activation of inflammatory caspases and cytokines of the interleukin-1 family.
 Inflammasomes act as immune guardians of the cytosol, which in turn acts as a watch guard by identification of intracellular pathogens with the help of PAMPs.
 Multiprotein inflammasome complexes are formed due to activation of some ALRs and NLRs which provide a platform for cleavage and activation of caspase-1.